outragedpinkracoon/vim_notes/cheatsheet.md

 [e - move line up
 ]e - move line down

+## Indent
+>> - indent once
+<< - unindent once

+## Commenting
+With evil-commentary layer
+gcc - comment or uncomment a line, prefix with number to repeat

+## Change Case
+Select a region in visual block mode u - lowercase
+U - uppercase

 ## Swap Characters
+With the ruby-on-rails layer
+:A

+## Swap between source and spec file
 xp - swap the character under the cursor with the next
 Xp - swap the current character with the previous

 ## Go to last change
 '. (looks weird right?)